opensearch-project/documentation-website/_ml-commons-plugin/tutorials/semantic-search-byte-vectors.md

 # Semantic search using byte-quantized vectors

-This tutorial illustrates building a semantic search using the [Cohere Embed model](https://docs.cohere.com/reference/embed) and byte-quantized vectors.
+This tutorial illustrates how to build a semantic search using the [Cohere Embed model](https://docs.cohere.com/reference/embed) and byte-quantized vectors.
 For more information about using byte-quantized vectors, see [Lucene byte vector]({{site.url}}{{site.baseurl}}/field-types/supported-field-types/knn-vector/#lucene-byte-vector).

 The Cohere Embed v3 model supports several `embedding_types`.
 For this tutorial, you'll use the `INT8` type to encode byte-quantized vectors.

 The Cohere Embed v3 model supports several input types.
 This tutorial uses the following input types:

-- `search_document`: Use this input type when you have text (in a form of documents) that you want to store in a vector database.
+- `search_document`: Use this input type when you have text (in the form of documents) that you want to store in a vector database.
 - `search_query`: Use this input type when structuring search queries to find the most relevant documents in your vector database.

 For more information about input types, see the [Cohere documentation](https://docs.cohere.com/docs/embed-api#the-input_type-parameter).